devfile/registry/CONTRIBUTING.md

       remotes:
         origin: <link-to-sample-git-repository>
 ```
 3) Fill in the fields in the angle brackets based on your sample.
+Note that there must be only one git remote for the devfile sample.
 4) Open a pull request against this repository with your changes.

 ### Updating